gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 Names such as ``%0``, ``%1``, ``%2``, etc., denote input or output
 variables: operands you later define using ``Input`` or ``Output`` parameters to ``Asm``.
-An output variable is illustrated in the third statement in the Asm template string:
+An output variable is shown in the third section of the Asm template string:

   ::

      movl %%eax, %0

-The intent is to store the contents of the eax register in a variable that can be accessed in Ada.
-Simply writing ``movl %%eax, Flags`` would not necessarily work, since the compiler might optimize by using a register to hold Flags, and the expansion of the ``movl`` instruction would not be aware of this optimization.
-The solution is not to store the result directly but rather to advise the compiler to choose the correct operand form;
-that is the purpose of the ``%0`` output variable.
+The intent of this section is to store the contents of the ``eax`` register in a variable that can be accessed in Ada.
+Simply writing ``movl %%eax, Flags`` would not necessarily work, since the compiler might optimize by using a register to hold ``Flags``, and the expansion of the ``movl`` instruction would not be aware of this optimization.
+The solution is not to store the result directly but rather to advise the compiler to choose the correct operand form; that is the purpose of the ``%0`` output variable.

 Information about the output variable is supplied in the ``Outputs`` parameter to ``Asm``: